 PAY ATTENTION TO BRAND NAMES

 For example, I refuse to buy white blouses from Hugo Boss.
-It’s a great brand that produces incredible suits and dresses.
-However, some of their button-down blouses are just as sheer as the ones at Forever21.
-Instead of looking to Hugo Boss for a $200 white blouse, I turn to Calvin Klein for a $25 one.
-CK makes plenty of white blouses that you can’t see through.
-As I mentioned in “The White Shirt You Need,” I also really like the white button-down blouses from Brooks Brothers.
+It’s a great brand that produces incredible suits and dresses and is typically one of the brands I look to for clothes that will last for work.
+However, some of their button-down blouses are just as sheer as the ones at your run of the mill fast-fashion retailer.
+Instead of looking to Hugo Boss for a $200 white blouse, I turn to Brooks Brothers for one that is half the price but far more opaque.
+Check out “The White Shirt You Need” for the one I wear constantly.

 You can probably tell that I can’t stand blouses that are too sheer for work.
 Sheer clothing is actually on my list of 10 items you should never wear to work.
 It’s not always easy to tell whether a garment will end up being see-through.
 Sometimes dressing room lighting can be too dim to tell what the item will look like in the sunlight.

-I know, I know, this seems a little remedial.
+I know this may seem a little remedial.
 However, it’s actually quite helpful when you want to find out whether a garment will be see-through before you try it on.
 As I mentioned, it can also be really helpful when the lighting in a dressing room isn’t great and you can’t tell if the garment will be too sheer.

 CHECK FOR A PATTERN MATCH